Your guide to understanding K-12 Classroom Management

 - And, finally, what is LanSchool classroom management software?

 Classroom management refers to the techniques and skills teachers use to create and maintain appropriate student behavior, optimize student engagement, and ensure their classes run smoothly.

-Often, teachers do not learn classroom management as part of their undergraduate training, which means they work to understand and acquire these skills independently — usually on the job.
+Often, teachers do not receive formal classroom management training as part of their undergraduate program, which means they work to understand and acquire these skills independently — usually on the job.